-Successful applicants will also need to complete an Apprenticeship Agreement, a self-assessment, a Commitment Statement and Individual Learner Plan, and confirm funding/payment details before the start of the apprenticeship.
+Successful applicants will also need to complete an Apprenticeship Agreement, a maths & English online initial assessment, a skill scan self-assessment, a Commitment Statement and Individual Learner Plan, and confirm funding/payment details before the start of the apprenticeship.

 What is the time commitment needed from participants?